lukaszchomatek/iit-linux-search/text_processing_with_linux_commands.md

 **Explanation** Write the explanation why the specific command was used.

+Same as 2. but since selected file doesn't exists grep returns error and wc returns 0.
 ### 4. Which age is most frequent in fullnames_with_age.txt?

 Put screenshot from Codespaces illustrating the result here.